-A number of development partners so far committed to support the program including the Government of Rwanda, EWSA, and major Donors such as World Bank IDA, World Bank GEF/ESMAP CEIF, African Development Bank, BADEA, OFID, Saudi Funds, Netherlands, Japan, and others.
+A number of development partners so far committed to support the program including World Bank IDA, World Bank GEF/ESMAP CEIF, African Development Bank, BADEA, OFID, Saudi Funds, Netherlands, Japan, and others.

-It is in this regard that Rwandan Government through its cooperation with the World Bank applied for grant to undertake rural the construction of Rukarara Kilinda 110Kv transmission lines which will cover about 36 kms.
+It is in this regard that Rwandan Government through its cooperation with World Bank applied for grant to undertake the construction of transmission and distribution lines in Janja area in Gakenke district.
+(56.2 km of MV and 62 km of LV to have a total of 3,670 new connection).